sumitgupta28/docker-k8s-ocp-demo-app/ocp-demo-app-kafka-stream/README.md

 # OCP Demo APP

-*	This is simple application to demonstrate the Spring boot application to kakfa connectivity.
+*	This is simple application to demonstrate the spring-cloud-stream with kafka.
-*	Spring boot application will act as producer and consumer.
+*	Just to keep it simple same spring boot application will act as producer and consumer.
+*	Below image show the the exposed api's and flow.

 ![Demo App](images/ocp-demo-app-kafka-flow.png)